How to identify energy-intensive software using Windows Task Manager?

 • Some software offers options to reduce energy consumption .

-• Turn off power-hungry features you don't use.
+• Turn off energy-intensive features that you don't use.

 3. Use energy-efficient software

-• There are less power-hungry alternatives for many software programs.
+• There are less energy-intensive alternatives for many software programs.

-• Look for energy-efficient alternatives to software you use regularly.
+• Look for energy-efficient alternatives to the software you regularly use.

 Conclusion

-Windows Task Manager is a powerful tool for identifying and terminating power-hungry software.
-By following the steps in this article, you can improve your battery life, reduce GPU overheating , and optimize your computer's performance.
+The Windows Task Manager is a powerful tool for identifying and stopping resource-intensive software.
+By following the steps outlined in this article, you can improve your battery life, reduce GPU overheating , and optimize your computer's performance.

-Previous article Your Health Connect statistics now accessible in the Fitbit application!
+Previous article: Your Health Connect statistics are now accessible in the Fitbit app!